Police: Man who killed parents feared psychiatric commitment | New Country 923

 NEWPORT BEACH, Calif.
 (AP) — Kim Nicholson’s troubled son disappeared last year, but he sent his parents disturbing text messages and they learned he had placed a 911 call.
-Fearing he might have died, they hired a private investigator to track him down.
+Fearing he might have died, they hired a private investigator in early February to track him down.

 Authorities had been summoned by the Nicholson’s missing son, Camden, who had gone to a hospital, called police and confessed to the killings, according to documents obtained by The Associated Press.
 He said he killed his parents because he didn’t want them to send him to a psychiatric hospital for evaluation, Newport Beach Detective Richard Henry wrote in an affidavit for a warrant to search the family’s cars and home.